k8-proxy/mvp-icap-service/README.md

 ```

 ### Running the Docker Image
-The Proxy API App requires a number of environment variables to be configured to enable it to connection to the resources on which it is dependent.
+The Proxy API App requires a number of environment variables to be configured to enable it to connect to the resources on which it is dependent.
 These are described in the sections above.
-This are provided on the command-line when running the Docker container.
+They are provided on the `docker run` command-line when starting the Docker container.
 ```
 docker run -d \
 -e TransactionOutcomeQueueName='local-transaction-outcome' \